mehtaharsh16/daniel.feldroy.com/posts/2009-04-show-me-your-open-source-django-blog.md

 **pydanny said on 2009-04-09**

 @kurt: I would love to talk with you guys!
 I wonder if there is a NASA Django mailing list.
-On Spacebook we will be able to create that easily enough, and within the NASA domain. <br /><br />If you have VPN access to the NASA network you could try out the Spacebook proof of concept!
+On Spacebook we will be able to create that easily enough, and within the NASA domain.

+If you have VPN access to the NASA network you could try out the Spacebook proof of concept!
 We are working on the real version now, but when it goes beta we'll invite you.

 **pydanny said on 2009-04-09**

 @Dyadya: Thanks for the recommendation!
-We'll take a look at it!<br /><br />@1st Apple Hater: Hostable on GAE means nothing.
+We'll take a look at it!

+@1st Apple Hater: Hostable on GAE means nothing.
 I have my own server space.
 Working for a US Government agency means I can't host on GAE.
 I'll change the blog post to reflect the lack of need for GAE.

 **pydanny said on 2009-04-09**